dojot/dojot/subscription-engine/kafka-ws/README.md

 #### First step: Get the single-use ticket

 A ticket allows the user to subscribe to a dojot topic.
-To obtain it, it is necessary to have a JWT access token that is issued by the platform's Authentication/Authorization service.
+To obtain it is necessary to have a JWT access token that is issued by the platform's Authentication/Authorization service.
 Ticket request must be made by REST at the endpoint `/api/v1/ticket` using the HTTP GET verb.
 The request must contain the header `Authorization` and the JWT token as value, according to the syntax:

     POST <base-url>/v1/ticket